Folktugboat/Folktugboat.github.io/_projects/Master_thesis.md

 ---
 title: "Master Thesis"
 excerpt: "This paper is the final project for my master's degree.
 This thesis is one of the best in 2024-2025.
-You can find link here."
+You can find link here [Best Thesis](https://www.sciencespo.fr/ecole-recherche/en/academics/masters/master-economics/best-thesis/) ."
 date: 2025-05-26
 paperurl: "https://folktugboat.github.io/files/YUAN-Tianxiang.pdf"
 layout: single